Like Anything Else, Unhealthy Behaviour is on a Spectrum.

 5. A decrease in self-care.

-6. Increasing isolation from friends and family as the narcissist will continually dislike your friends, family and will attempt to isolate you.
+6. Increasing isolation from friends and family as the person will continually dislike your friends, family and will attempt to isolate you.

 7. Increase in your alcohol or drug consumption to cope.

-8. More self-doubt as the narcissistic personality will 'gaslight' you and you will begin to second-guess yourself.
+8. More self-doubt as the person 'gaslights' you and you begin to second-guess yourself.

 9. Loss of self-identity as you move into 'survival mode'.

-10. Other forms of Domestic violence (such as physical, emotional, sexual, financial) as the narcissistic personality type can use extreme versions of coercion to gain power and control.
+10. Other forms of Domestic violence (such as physical, emotional, sexual, financial) as violent coercion is used to gain power and control.

 How to manage the situation:

 You might find yourself at the GP, depressed and anxious.
-It could be a good time to get a GP mental health care plan to see a professional (such as myself) to discuss your options.
-Regardless, its important to learn:
+It could be a good time to get a GP mental health care plan to practice self-care.

-1. Behavioural responses that will reduce the power that the narcissist has over you.
+1. Behavioural responses that will reduce the power that the person has over you.

 2. The extent of the problematic behaviours and what is behind them.